Last Updated on December 1, 2023 by Maggie McKneely

 During the summer, the island also gets multiple cruise ships every day, each of which dumps thousands of visitors into the tiny streets of Fira.
 From what the locals told us, Santorini summers actually sound pretty miserable.

 Make time to visit the Museum of Prehistoric Thera (especially if you got those special combo tickets), located near the Fira bus stop.
 It’s small, but it houses all of the original, beautiful frescoes that were taken from the Akrotiri site.
 It helps provide context to your Akrotiri visit and gives you a better idea of what the site would have looked like 4000+ years ago.

 From Fira, catch the bus to Oia (pronounced ee-ya, though I can’t help myself and always say oy-yah).
 The ride is a very scenic 30 minutes that travels along the mountainous spine of Santorini to the northernmost tip of the island.

-Like Fira, if you are here in the off-season, almost everything will be closed.
+Like Fira, if you are here in the winter, almost everything will be closed.
 But that doesn’t matter – you can spend hours wandering through the white-washed alleyways and not be bored at all.
 With eye candy everywhere you turn, you won’t want to leave!